testingisdocumenting/znai/td-documentation-cli/documentation/snippets/CLI.md

 # Command parameters

-To bring attention to important parameters in your examples use `cli-command` extension.
+To bring attention to important parameters in your examples use the `cli-command` extension.

     :include-cli-command: my-super-command paramA --important-flag=true {paramsToHighlight: "important"}

 :include-cli-command: my-super-command paramA --important-flag=true {paramsToHighlight: "important"}

-Note: parameter name gets matched as long as its name contains passed value
+Note: Parameter names gets matched as long as their names contains the passed value

-Use plural version `paramsToHighlight` to highlight multiple parameters
+Use plural version `paramsToHighlight` to highlight multiple parameters.

     :include-cli-command: another-command --score=2 --name=Name --value=8 {paramsToHighlight: ["name", "value"]}